200 West Street: Site

-200 West Street is in the Battery Park City neighborhood of Manhattan in New York City.
+200 West Street is in the Battery Park City neighborhood of Manhattan in New York City, New York, US.
 The building is on the western side of West Street between Murray Street to the north and Vesey Street to the south.
 It is adjacent to the Conrad Hotel to the west.
 200 West Street is directly across from 200 Vesey Street and 250 Vesey Street, both within Brookfield Place (formerly the World Financial Center), to the south.
 Other nearby buildings include One World Trade Center to the southeast, the Verizon Building to the east, and 111 Murray Street to the northeast.
 200 West Street is Battery Park City's only office building north of Brookfield Place.

 Architecture

 200 West Street was designed by Henry N. Cobb of Pei Cobb Freed & Partners, with Adamson Associates Architects, for investment bank Goldman Sachs.
 Numerous other firms were hired to design various aspects of the building.
 According to Goldman Sachs' real estate executive Timur Galen, a variety of new and experienced companies was chosen to highlight each company's different skill sets.
 The main contractor was the Tishman Construction Corporation.
 According to The New York Times, 200 West Street is 43 stories and 739 ft high, while according to Emporis, it is 44 stories and 749 ft high.
 The building contains about 2100000 sqft of interior space.
 (Note: According to Pei Cobb Freed & Partners, there is about 2175000 ft2 of gross floor area.
 The New York City Department of City Planning gives a gross floor area of 2,157,862 ft2.)